nteract/hydrogen/lib/services/README.md

 ### Provided Services
 - [Autocomplete Results: `autocomplete-plus`](./provided/autocomplete.js)
-   - This allows us to provide autocomplete results that are similiar to jupyter's tab completion.
+   - This allows us to provide autocomplete results that are similar to jupyter's tab completion.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/nteract/hydrogen/blob/master/LICENSE.md) file for details.

 <!-- End lib\services\index.js -->